timothyb0912/blog/_posts/2021-12-24-Personal-data-science.md

 for the data science project of managing one's moods and emotions.
 In this repository, we're going to track how we're feeling throughout the day and across days.
-Some guidance on how to perform the emotion or mood tracking is described here.
+Some guidance on how to perform emotion or mood tracking is described here.
+See also the moodmeter app and [process](https://moodmeterapp.com/science/).

 An easy way to set up the repository is to use the cookiecutter folder template that I set up for data science projects here.
-We'll also want to use software for version controlling all of our files, such as git for code and frequently changing files and git-annex for media files.
+We'll also want to initialize software for version controlling all of our files, such as git for code and frequently changing files and git-annex for media files.
 This will get us to a state where we have a local home on our computer for our work.

-On a mental level, the goal will be to understand how our moods fluctuate, and in relation to what.
+On a mental level, our first goal will be to understand how our moods fluctuate, and in relation to what circumstances.
-From a practical perspective,
-we'll want to use this knowledge to regulate the moods and emotions we are experiencing, so as to increase the characteristics of Self, to give ourselves the greatest chance of achieving our goals.
+Our second goal will be to use this knowledge to regulate the moods and emotions we experience, aiming to increase the presence of "Self-emotions": the 8C's and 5P's.
+My rationale is that doing so maximizes our chance of achieving our goals.
-In particular, we'll want to manage our emotions and moods to support our health in all the ways we can: physically, mentally, emotionally, socially, romantically, and financially.
+In particular, we'll want to leverage our Self-emotions to support our health in all the ways we can: physically, mentally, emotionally, socially, romantically, and financially.

 To do so,
-after we've made an emotion or moods repository, make a note that lists all the problems that we can think of, that either stem from or cause our emotional dysregulation.
+after we've made an emotion or moods repository, make a note listing all the problems that we can think of: problems that either stem from or cause our emotional dysregulation.
-This will overview the problems that we are dealing with--- i.e., the full-set of problems we'll be transforming and that data science might be of use in reducing.
+This will overview the problems that we are dealing with--- i.e., the full-set of problems we'll be transforming and that data science might help us reduce.

-Likewise, it is useful to overview not just the lived set of transformations to bring about, but also the digital transformations as well.
 After the setup described so far, we'll have a local but insecure folder for all of our personal data science work.
 We'll want to take additional steps to secure our data both on our computer locally as well as on external hardware and over the internet.
-The full setup we'll use is illustrated in this diagram, but we'll describe it in depth in future posts.
+The full setup we'll use is illustrated in the golden path diagram above, but we'll describe it in-depth in future posts.

 Young Tim,
 if you make this turn towards
-organizing everything in your life as a personal data science project, then I think you'll be able to put yourself back in order again.
+organizing everything in your life as personal data science projects, then I think you'll be able to put yourself back in order again.
 And what a fun ride it'll be.
-Fear not, for you're well prepared for this: more prepared than for any other thing we've done to date, and I can't wait to what good it amounts to.
+Fear not, for you're well prepared for this role: more prepared than for any other thing we've done to date, and I can't wait to what good it amounts to.